vinod0x01/remi/README.md

 remi all services

 # Running instructions
-* To save time images are prebuild and pushed to dockerhub
+* To save time images are pre built and pushed to dockerhub

 ```shell
 docker-compose up